sdavides/AqaraPOST-Homeassistant/README.md

 Install your certificate BurpSuite on Android Phone

-Set proxy ip on Android Phone wifi with BurpSuite software
+Set proxy on Android Phone wifi with IP PC BurpSuite

 ---